dell/omnia/docs/source/samplefiles.rst

 Sample Files
 =============

 .. caution:: All the file contents mentioned below are case sensitive.
-The casing of words like ``[manager]``, ``[compute]``,  etc should be consistent with the samples below when creating inventory or mapping files.

 inventory file
 -----------------